An expat’s guide to finding jobs in Paris, including how to find English-speaking vacancies in the City of Lights.

-Resumés, or CVs, as they are called in French and outside of the U.S. basically, are a bit different in France.
-In terms of length, for senior positions they shouldn’t be longer than 2 or 3 pages, and for anything else, no more than 1 page.
+Resumés, or CVs, as they are called outside of the US, are a bit different in France.
+In terms of length, for senior positions, they shouldn’t be longer than two or three pages, and for anything else, no more than one page.

 Cover letters must be handwritten in ink on good quality paper.
 This is because many French companies will look at your handwriting to analyze your personality.